top of page

 4.4 Use of Sub-processors

-4.4.1 General Authorization with Right to Object: The Controller hereby provides general authorization for the Processor to engage Sub-processors listed in Annex III, subject to the following conditions:
+4.4.1 General Authorization with Right to Object: The Controller hereby provides general authorization for the Processor to engage Sub-processors listed in Annex II, subject to the following conditions:

 • The Processor shall inform the Controller of any intended changes concerning the addition or replacement of Sub-processors